mleoking/LeoTaskApp/README.md

 1. Download the executable program through links in the [Applications](#applications) section.
 2. Unzip the downloaded zip package and enter the extracted directory.
-3. For MS Windows users, simple execute (double click) _run.bat_, for other system users, run the following command:
+3. For MS Windows users, simply execute (double click) _run.bat_, for other system users, run the following command:

     java -jar leotaskapp.jar